perokvist/event-driven-architecture/index.md

 The final variant is to treat the log as our database.
 This could be done using infinite retention (Kafka only) or some form of snapshoting, preferably Log Compaction (Kafka only).

 Then all other representations of the current state are views/projections or cache of the current state.

-### Concurrency
-Responding to the client is one thing, but what about multiple commands targeting the same instance?
-This also is an implementation detail, if the use cases need it, we could use locks.
-In the response scenario above we use the same locks to determine when we complete.

 ### Idempotency